CircThreadH2020/dataspace/README.md

 Logging requires that you supply: as username the contents of <REPLACE_WITH_ORG_UNIQUE_ID>
 and as password the contents of <REPLACE_PASSWORD_2>.

-# 5. Using the Data-Space-App <a name="5.Usage"></a>
+# 5. Using the DataSpaceApp4EDI througth REST interface <a name="5.Usage"></a>

-The user interface of the DataSpaceApp (formely known as DataSpaceApp4EDI) is a swagger-based interface that describes the REST-based API of the App whilst allowing you to manually interact with it.
-As shown below, the user interface is organized in 8 sections.
+The DataSpaceApp4EDI provides a swagger-based interface that describes the REST-based API of the App whilst allowing you to manually interact with it.
+As shown below, the swagger-based interface is organized in 8 sections.

 To access the swagger interface, go to `https://<REPLACE_DNS>:8090/<REPLACE_WITH_ORG_UNIQUE_ID>/swagger-ui.html` and fill in the login details.
 The username is `<REPLACE_WITH_ORG_UNIQUE_ID>` and the password is the one you configured earlier with `<REPLACE_PASSWORD_2>`.
 If you have trouble accessing the URL above, try clearing your browser's cache.

-**The DataSpaceApp is an extension of the IDS DataspaceConnector.
+**The DataSpaceApp4EDI is an extension of the IDS DataspaceConnector.
 This means that an instance of the DataspaceApp4EDI is always connected with a DataspaceConnector.**

 This document aims to show you how to: